bryankahl/NJCollegesAndMap/README.md

 This is an iOS application that shows information about colleges in New Jersey.
 The user can look at a summary view, a list of colleges, and see the locations of those colleges on a map.
 The user can see more detailed information about each college, including the name, address, and location on an interactive map.

-## Features
+## Key Features

-- **Summary View**: Displays the total number of colleges and counts of colleges in North, Central, and South Jersey.
+- **Summary View**: Shows the total amount of colleges in New Jersey, and splits them up into 3 separate sections: North, Central, and South Jersey.
+The counts of how many colleges in each section is displayed.
-- **List View**: Shows a list of colleges, displaying the name and county for each.
+- **List View**: Shows the list of all the colleges in New Jersey
-- **Map View**: Uses MapKit to show the locations of colleges across New Jersey with interactive map pins.
+- **Map View**: Uses MapKit to show the locations of all the colleges in New Jersey with interactive map markers.
-- **Detail View**: Provides detailed information about a selected college, including its address and a map view of the college's location.
+- **Detail View**: Shows detailed view when user clicks on a college from the List View or Map View, and shows the name, address, and map locaiton of the college.

 ## How to Use